Slow – VI – Dantalion

 Lacuna Coil - Black Anima - 70%

 Their latest release Black Anima cements the return to where Lacuna Coil feel at home, creatively and commercially.
-Songs are driven by familiar down-tuned riffs, effective rhythms and the interplay between Andres Ferro’ harsh vocals and growling one side and Christina Scrabbia’s clean vocals on the other.
+Songs are driven by familiar down-tuned riffs, effective rhythms and the interplay between Andres Ferro’ harsh vocals and growling on one side and Christina Scrabbia’s clean vocals on the other.
 Her vocals and rhythmic catchiness of the music are some of the most noticeable aspects after few spins of the new album as well.

-The overall feel and approach might be extremely familiar, but there is much more to this album then meets the eye, with especially arrangements impressing and giving the music almost newfound dynamics.
+The overall feel and approach might be extremely familiar, but there is much more to this album than meets the eye, with especially arrangements impressing and giving the music almost newfound dynamics.
 “Veneficium” grinds the earlier Within Temptation through Lacuna Coil mesh, “Now or Never” gets seriously heavy while at the same time not letting go of the catchy chorus, title track is synth driven wall of sound sonic assault and “Layer of Time” is bound to do well live.

 www.lacunacoil.com